Mahabir Pun: Early life and education

-Mahabir Pun Magar was born on January 22, 1955, in Nangi, a remote village in the mountainous Myagdi District of western Nepal.
+Mahabir Pun was born in a Magar family in Nangi, a remote village in the mountainous Myagdi District of western Nepal.
 He spent his childhood grazing cattle and sheep and attending a village school without paper, pencils, textbooks or qualified teachers.
 Traditionally, the local people had no education, and most men joined the British [Gurkha] army.

-Mahabir Pun's life changed dramatically when his father, a retired Gurkha, moved the family to the southern plains of Nepal and invested their savings in his son's education.He passed his SLC in B.S.
+Mahabir Pun's life changed dramatically when his father, a retired Gurkha, moved the family to the southern plains of Nepal and invested their savings in his son's education.
+He passed his SLC in B.S.
 2027 in 2nd division.
 After finishing high school, Pun worked as a teacher for about 13 years in four schools, while supporting his brothers' and sisters' education.
 In 1989, after numerous applications to UK and US universities, he succeeded in gaining a partial scholarship to the University of Nebraska at Kearney, from which he graduated in 1992 with a bachelor's degree in Science Education.

 After graduation, he returned to his native village, twenty-four years after having left there as a child.
 It was in Nangi that he recognised the need for sustainable education and began to formulate his goal of creating a high school to serve as a model for local educational and economic development.
 Pun founded the Himanchal High School with a special focus on computer education and other programs with income-generating capacity.
 He then returned to the University of Nebraska–Lincoln for a master's degree in Educational Administration, which he completed in 2001.

 In 2002 the aim of the project was to build a local communications network using wireless technology.
 The Project helped connect people in remote Himalayan communities with one another as well as the outside world.
 By 2006, through the Project, Pun was able to establish a Wi-Fi network to connect 13 mountainous villages to the Internet.
 The Project has now expanded to include over 175 remote villages in 15 districts of Nepal.